bentomi/blog-source/resources/templates/md/posts/2017-06-04-message-sending-clojure-elixir.md

 let's compare this solution and the Elixir one.

 Both solutions create processes for relaying the messages, but only the Elixir solution is truly asynchronous.
-In Elixr, each process has a mailbox where the messages sent to it land and the sender doesn't wait until the addressee pulls the message.
+In Elixir, each process has a mailbox where the messages sent to it land and the sender doesn't wait until the addressee pulls the message.
 In the core.async solution the processes have to synchronise, as the channels have no